CAMERON DIAZ NAMED MOST DANGEROUS CELEBRITY IN CYBERSPACE

 Fourth Annual Report by McAfee Reveals Searching for the Stars is Safer This Year

 SANTA CLARA, Calif., Aug.
-19, 2010 – Cameron Diaz has replaced Jessica Biel as the most dangerous celebrity to search for on the Web, according to security company McAfee, Inc. (NYSE: MFE).
+19, 2010 – Cameron Diaz has replaced Jessica Biel as the most dangerous celebrity to search for on the Web, according to security company McAfee, LLC (NYSE: MFE).
 For the fourth year in a row, McAfee researched popular culture's most famous people to reveal the riskiest celebrity athletes, musicians, politicians, comedians and Hollywood stars on the web.

 The McAfee Most Dangerous Celebrities™ study found movie stars and models top the "most dangerous" list this year while politicians like Barack Obama and Sarah Palin are among the safest.